Tax-Exempt Bond Financing Program

 7. How often does the CPCFA Board meet?

 The Board holds monthly meetings.
-Please see the 2023 Meeting Schedule for dates and times.
+Please see Board Meeting Information.

 8. Is there a way to receive updated information or monthly agendas?